Semafind/semadb/docs/content/docs/search/overview.md

 The overall request consists of the following parts:

 - **Query**: What to search for and how?
 This can be a text query, a vector query, or a hybrid query.
 - **Select** (optional): What fields to return in the search results.
 It is often common to not return all fields in the search results, especially vector fields.
+You can select nested fields using the dot notation such as `nested.field` but they will be returned flattened to the top level for ease of access.
 - **Sort** (optional): How to sort the search results.
 This can be based on a field or a distance from a vector.
 Any sort fields must be *selected* first.
 - **Offset** (optional): How many results to skip from the beginning of the overall search results.
 - **Limit**: How many results to return from the search results.